Threat Hunting Using ThreatQ and MITRE ATT&CKPOSTED BY STEVE RIVERS AND NIR YOSHA

 Threat actor behaviors and tactics change on a regular basis.
 Many threat actors shift behaviors and attack techniques as existing methods become less effective (through detection and enforcement).
 MITRE are constantly streamlining and improving their knowledge base of data to handle this challenge.
 ThreatQ aligns with this approach by treating the ATT&CK data as a feed.
 This ensures that ThreatQ will automatically update when MITRE does, thus ensuring that you always have the latest information available to respond effectively.

 Once you know of a risk from a threat actor, it is important to stay vigilant.
 This can be a challenging task in a landscape of increasing threats.
-There is no replacement for human knowledge and analysis when hunting threats, but we can certainly make it easier by providing current, detailed and accurate information to enable more informed judgements and quicker responses!
+There is no replacement for human knowledge and analysis when threat hunting, but we can certainly make it easier by providing current, detailed and accurate information to enable more informed judgements and quicker responses!